bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ![Screenshot of website Multi-dimensional Navigator 8](Resources/webpage/webpage-overview.png)

+There is also lore from [POST HUMAN: SURVIVAL HORROR](pages/music/ph-survival-horror) and [amo](pages/music/amo), but it's best to start with the new material first!

 ### The Webpage

 The webpage for the ARG can be found [here](https://www.multidimensionalnavigator8.help/index-desktop.html) and provides the bulk of what we know about the Nex Gen lore.
-The wiki also covers [the webpage](pages/webpage) itself and the components on it.
+The wiki also covers [the webpage](pages/webpage) itself and the different software on it.
+The serial number on the side of M8's head on the album cover is the code you will need to get into the website.

 Currently, many functionalities (including wi-fi) are disabled.
 Updates have mostly opened up files in a folder called [FOR SOF](pages/files/for-sof).
 The recommended order is to read about the webpage first,